Henry S. Foote: Career

-Foote served as a Democratic Senator from 1847 to 1852.
+Foote served as a Democrat Senator from 1847 to 1851.
 He was the chairman of the United States Senate Committee on Foreign Relations.
 He played a key role in securing the Compromise of 1850.
-During Senate debates over the projected compromise resolutions, Thomas Hart Benton refused to support the compromise and became enraged by Foote's verbal attacks.
-According to the historian James Coleman, during heated Senate debates over the projected compromise resolutions, Foote drew a pistol on Benton after Benton charged him.
-Other members wrestled Foote to the floor; they took the gun away and locked it in a drawer.
+During Senate debates over the Compromise resolutions, Foote savagely denounced Compromise opponent Thomas Hart Benton.
+One day, the burly Benton became so enraged by Foote's verbal attacks that he marched across the Senate floor in a threatening manner.
+As Benton charged him, Foote "advanced backwards" (as he said later) to the Vice President's bench, and drew a pistol.
+As other Senators tried to intervene, Benton bellowed "Let the assassin shoot!"
+However, the other Senators wrestled Foote to the floor, took the gun away, and locked it in a drawer.
 The incident created an uproar that prompted an investigation by a Senate committee.

+The Compromise was widely criticized in the South by pro-slavery hard-liners such as Jefferson Davis (another Mississippi Democrat).
+Some of these "Fire-Eaters" even called for secession by the slave states.
+In 1851, Davis ran for Governor of Mississippi as a "Southern Rights" candidate.
+Foote was nominated for governor by the Union Party, a coalition of anti-secession Democrats and Whigs.
+Foote narrowly defeated Davis.
+He resigned from the Senate to serve as governor from 1852 to 1854.

-Foote defeated Jefferson Davis to succeed John A. Quitman as the governor of Mississippi from 1852 to 1854.
-He was elected on a Unionist platform at a time of increasing sectional tension.
-It was the last Unionist ticket in Mississippi.
-Foote resigned and moved to California, where he practiced the law in San Francisco and joined the American Party.
+Foote resigned five days before the end of his term.

+He then moved to California.
+He practiced the law in San Francisco, and joined the American Party.
 Foote was considered a leading candidate for United States Senate from California, but by the votes of every Democratic state senator, alongside abolitionist American Party state senator, Wilson G. Flint, the office went unfilled.
 He campaigned for the Fillmore–Donelson ticket in the 1856 presidential campaign.